spatialthoughts/qgis-tutorials/source/docs/3/calculating_intersection_density.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 - How to download OpenStreetMap data as shapefiles and clip it to your area of interest.
-- How to create grids in QGISIS
+- How to create grids in QGIS.

 Get the data
 ------------

-We will use the data from `opencities <https://opencity.in/data/chennai-gcc-greater-chennai-corporation-wards-map>`_ to get city boundary, then the road network data from `OpenStreetMap Data Extracts <https://download.geofabrik.de/asia/india.html>`_.
+We will use the data from `opencities <https://opencity.in/>`_ to get the city boundary for Chennai and, then the road network data from `OpenStreetMap Data Extracts <https://download.geofabrik.de/>`_ for India.

-Download the city boundary
+Download the City Boundary
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 1. Visit the `opencity <https://opencity.in/>`_ website, then search for “Chennai wards map”.